xamplify/xAmplify-PRM-UI/README.md

 `npm install -g @angular/cli@1.4.2` check if the cli installed properly or not with `ng --version` command

-3.Clone the `xtremand-web-cli` project to your local computer using `git`
+3.Clone the `xamplify-prm-ui` project to your local computer using `git`

 4.Run `npm install` to download the node modules of your project.
 Those files will help you to run the project locally.